Casualties of the Armenian genocide: Other Ottoman sources

 While the official figures were of 800,000 killed, there were many unofficial numbers presented during the war by some Ottoman authorities—Talat, for instance, presented the figure of 300,000—but there is no indication as to how those figures were obtained.
 This figure is currently the one used often by the Turkish government officials.

 Ottoman allies estimates

 Germany

 German sources gave the highest estimates of Armenian losses during the war even though they were the Ottoman Empire's ally.
 Some speculate that it was due to their access to murder sites.

-A report stated that as early as February 1916, 1.5 million Armenians had been destroyed.
-A report on May 27, 1916, by Foreign Office Intelligence Director Erzberger provided the same figure, as did an October 4, 1916 report by the German Interim Ambassador to Turkey, Radowitz.
-It seems that the generally cited 1.5 million figure originated from those German sources.
 German major Endres, who served in the Turkish army, estimated the number of Armenian deaths as 1.2 million.
 The same figure was mentioned during the Yozgat trial, and before the Permanent Peoples' Tribunal and is often cited elsewhere.

 Austria-Hungary

-The Austrian consul at Trabzon and Samsun, Dr. Kwatkiowski on March 13, 1918 reported to Vienna, restricting himself to the six eastern provinces, Trabzon and Samsun district, that of the million deported, most died, while Austria-Hungary's Adrianople (Edirne) consul Dr. Nadamlenzki reported that for the entire Ottoman Empire 1.5 million had already been deported.
+The Austrian consul at Trabzon and Samsun, Dr. Kwatkiowski on March 13, 1918, reported to Vienna, restricting himself to the six eastern provinces, Trabzon and Samsun district, that of the million deported, most died, while Austria-Hungary's Adrianople (Edirne) consul Dr. Nadamlenzki reported that for the entire Ottoman Empire 1.5 million had already been deported.
 The Austrian Vice Marshal Joseph Pomiankowski estimated the Armenian losses at about a million.